Site map

 Soviet geostationary satellites

 As the Proton rocket came out of age at the beginning of the 1970s, its four-stage configuration born in the heat of the Moon Race was given a new job of opening a window for the USSR to the geostationary orbit.
-In March 1974, the Proton delivered the first Soviet satellite into the 24-hour orbit.
+In March 1974, the Proton delivered the first Soviet satellite, Molniya-M1S, into the 24-hour orbit.
 In 1975 and 1976, a series of Raduga (Rainbow) and Ekran (Screen) satellites entered service over the Equator, providing communications for the Soviet military and civilian institutions.
-In 1979, a more capable Gorizont (Horizon) satellite was inaugurated.
+The first Ekran was launchned on a Proton-K rocket on Oct.
+26, 1976, and it provided first communications on November 7 of the same year.

 In the meantime, NPO Energia, looking for the passengers for its super-heavy Energia rocket, concieved a 18-ton communications platform, the largest communications satellite ever proposed.
 The project had never gone beyond paper stage.